2. If there is no frame, it is possible to place the engine on a sturdy workbench or on the floor.

 - Electric drill

-- Cork and a set of dies
+- Cork and set of dies

 - Wire brushes